NNTin/d-back/docs/developer-guide.md

 #### Deployment Workflow

-Manual deployment process (GitHub Actions will automate this in a future phase):
+Manual deployment process (for local testing or when needed):

 **For stable releases:**
 ```bash